 AMPED uses Zoom to run music therapy sessions when face to face sessions are inaccessible.
 It has been especially useful for children, young people and adults who have been socially isolated due to the pandemic.

 AMPED offers digital music sessions for people interested in making electronic music, recording, loops, drums, effects, learning a range of new skills.
 The main goal is to set-up and learn with the view to make music independently at home.

-AMPED offers online Ableton Live music technology sessions using Ableton live 10 - face-to-face or using the ZOOM platform.
+AMPED offers online Ableton Live music technology sessions using Ableton live 10 - face-to-face or via ZOOM.
 Tried and tested, these session open music technology to everyone in an accessible and exciting way.